 Needless to say, technology has completely reshaped the way we communicate, and this change is an ongoing process.

 Effective two-way communication powered by technological communication channels can significantly improve peer collaboration, boost knowledge sharing, and make internal communicators’ jobs much more streamlined and efficient.

 Simply put, the best communication channels are the ones that help you deliver the right message to the right employee at the right time and the ones that keep all the important information at your employees’ fingertips.

 💡 Did you know that artificial intelligence and generative AI are becoming more popular among communications professionals?
 Learn about how AI can be leveraged to embrace internal communications in your organization!

 Most organizations use digital communication channels to reach and engage their employees.
 Indeed, these communication channels are considered the most productive means of communication within workplaces.

-Intranets are one of the most used channels for internal communication.
+Intranets are one of the most efficient employee communication tools a company can use.
 They are designed to keep employees informed about what is happening in the company and share important materials with them.

 Since they have been in the market for decades now, there are many outdated solutions out there that serve as mere content repositories.

 Ideally, you would like to provide your employees with fresh and relevant content that helps them keep up with the company news.
 For this, you need a modern and agile intranet that can be easily adapted to your needs.